Kharmico/SEC/README.md

 Map each entry user with a hash

 Boot server: -KStore
-Use EBC as Cipher Mode
+Use AES/ECB/NoPadding as Cipher Mode

 Load user's file from memory (not safe but they don't care for now)